The Beginner’s Guide to Soft Money Financing

 - Companies, Non-profits, Film festivals, and Film institutes (typically merit-based)

-While grants don’t have to be paid back, they do often come with requirements, restrictions, regulations, and reporting obligations, and often require an application for you to share details about you and your project.
-Grants are given out from film funds can be based on very specific criteria.
-This criteria could include filming in a particular location, or be reserved for women filmmakers or diversity initiatives, such as the Lynn Shelton "Of a Certain Age" Grant offered by the Northwest Film Forum, which awards funding to a US-based woman, non-binary, or transgender filmmaker, age 39 or older, who has yet to direct a narrative feature.
+Grants are given out from film funds can be based on very specific criteria; this could include filming in a particular location, or meeting a certain demographic requirement.
+An example of this is the Lynn Shelton "Of a Certain Age" Grant offered by the Northwest Film Forum, which awards funding to a US-based woman, non-binary, or transgender filmmaker, age 39 or older, who has yet to direct a narrative feature.

 3. Government Funds